marcelstoer/docker-nodemcu-build/README.md

 ../baseProject/*.lua
 ```
 NOTE: use linux path separator '/' instead of Windows type '\'.
+Basically this is just an ``ls`` expression as long as it contains no spaces and other shell escapable characters.

 Assume the following files inside ``{PathToLuaSourceFolder}`` which is mounted as ``/opt/lua``
 ```